Zamiell/isaac-mod-config-menu/README.md

 Credit goes to piber20 for originally creating this library and Chifilly for updating it for Repentance.

-This is a forked version of Mod Config Menu by Zamiel that removes all of Piber's disgusting hacks that override internal Lua functionality, which causes problems with other things in the Isaac ecosystem.
+This is a forked version of Mod Config Menu by Zamiel that removes all of the hacks that override internal Lua functionality, which causes problems with other things in the Isaac ecosystem.

 ---